Marketing departments spend millions in campaigns, and it is difficult to predict any ROI.

 Marketing and Communication experts are not data scientists.
 They may not have the required skills in machine learning nor coding to build predictive models.
-Moreover, most data handled by these professionals are Small Data, meaning that often their historical data only contains a limited number of campaigns and thousands of customers but rarely millions (like in Big Data).
+Moreover, most data handled by these professionals are Small Data, meaning that their historical data often contains a limited number of campaigns and thousands of customers but rarely millions (like in Big Data).
 Traditional machine learning tools work well with Big Data but do not perform with Small Data.

 Marketing & Communications departments could use more machine learning to assess the quality of campaigns in general and lead conversion in particular.
 Even better, TADA can help Marketers identifying the key aspects of a campaign that are most likely to drive its performance.

 By predicting conversion rates to their clients and providing more actionable reporting with meaningful KPIs, Marketing agencies using this solution have a competitive edge.